i3lgatech/HIE_FALL_2013/README.md

 Students,
 Please create your own folder.
 Then put your code into this repository so that your codes are not mixed up with other group's code.

+Please include your presentation slides in your group folder as well.